 A DSRP_PPDU is a PPDU that contains a valid Trigger MPDU and that has a value other than SR_DISALLOW, in the Common Info Field SPATIAL_REUSE.
 (Delayed SRP PPDU).

-A TSRP_PPDU is a PPDU that is an HE Trigger based PPDU and that has a value other than SR_DISALLOW, in the Common Info Field SPATIAL_REUSE.
+A TSRP_PPDU is a PPDU that is an HE Trigger based PPDU and that has a value other than SR_DISALLOW, in the RXVECTOR parameter SPATIAL_REUSE.
 (Trigger-based SRP PPDU).

 An SRP_PPDU is a PPDU that is at least one of a DSRP_PPDU or TSRP_PPDU.